 Construction has a dangerous reputation as one of the most dangerous jobs.
 According to the Occupational Safety and Health Administration (OSHA), 4,386 workers died in 2014.
 Of that number, at least 899 (approximately one in five) worked in the construction industry.

 These numbers show that when proper procedures and safety regulations are not followed, this creates a high-risk work environment.
 Construction workers are surrounded by heavy machinery, sharp tools and other heavy building materials and can face safety hazards at any given moment.
 The most common types of construction accidents include the following:

-The Washington, D.C. construction accident attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP help those who sustain on-the-job injuries.
+The Washington, D.C. personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP help those who sustain on-the-job injuries.
 Call us today, we offer free consultations.